riwepo/fem-age-calculator-app/README.md

 I learned a lot about validating multiple inputs that depend on one another.

+I learned how to animate a counter using useState and useEffect and a timer.

 ### Continued development

 I just want to continue to build more complicated React apps.